Advanced Landscape Architecture Theory and Professional Practice

 Determined by: Programnämnden för utbildning inom landskap och trädgård (PN - LT)

 There are no Grading criteria posted for this course

-The course is offered as an independent course: Yes Tuition fee: Tuition fee only for non-EU/EEA/Switzerland citizens: 74982 SEK Cycle: Master’s level
+The course is offered as an independent course: Yes The course is offered as a programme course: Landscape Architecture Programme, Alnarp Tuition fee: Tuition fee only for non-EU/EEA/Switzerland citizens: 74982 SEK Cycle: Master’s level (A1N)

-Subject: Landscape Architecture Landscape ArchitectureCourse code: LK0402 Application code: SLU-20042 Location: Alnarp Distance course: No Language: English Responsible department: Department of Landscape Architecture, Planning and Management Pace: 100%
+Subject: Landscape ArchitectureCourse code: LK0402 Application code: SLU-20042 Location: Alnarp Distance course: No Language: English Responsible department: Department of Landscape Architecture, Planning and Management Pace: 100%